rnhkz/PySweeper/README.md

 ### Using command-line interface:

-Run the followinf command at the root of the repository:
+Run the following command at the root of the repository:
 ```
 python3 PySweeper.py
 ```